About Singapore Snaps

 We are currently in the process of categorising all the digital photographs, some of which will then be selected to be included in the production of the animations scheduled to be completed early 2015.

-Photo-collection has ended.
+Photo-collection has ended in 2014.
 If you have a photo and story to share, please feel free to send them to [email protected]

 14 May – 1 June